randym/axlsx/README.md

   - Added support for descrete border edge styles
   - Improved validation of sheet names
   - Added support for formula value caching so that iOS and OSX preview can show the proper values.
 See Cell.add_row and the formula_values option.
-- **November.25.12**:1.3.4
-  - Support for headers and footers for worksheets
-  - bug fix: Properly escape hyperlink urls
-  - Improvements in color_scale generation for conditional formatting
-  - Improvements in autowidth calculation.
-- **November.8.12**:1.3.3
-  - Patched cell run styles for u and validation for family

 Please see the {file:CHANGELOG.md} document for past release information.